okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rest/index.md

     content: Get started with Okta REST APIs and learn how to import a collection and send requests in Postman.
 ---

 A great way to learn an Application Programming Interface (API) is to issue requests and inspect the responses.
 You can use Okta Postman collections to learn how to incorporate Okta APIs into your workflow.
-To use these collections, you need to:
+To use these collections, complete the following steps:

 1. Obtain an Okta org.<br>
    [Sign up for Okta](#sign-up-for-okta) if you don't have an existing Okta org.